In this article

 Pros Cons

 Finance separation Using an EIN rather than your personal SSN keeps your business credit score separate from your personal credit score.
-Although your personal credit score will be separate, as the business owner you’re still on the hook for any debt incurred on your card.
+Even though your personal credit score will be separate, as the business owner you’ll still be on the hook for any debt incurred on your card.

 Business credit Cards that use your EIN usually report to the business credit bureaus, meaning that you can build your business credit score.
-Your responsible business credit card usage will not be reflected on your personal credit score.
+If you’re a small business owner or have no business credit history to begin with, it may be harder to find a card that doesn’t require your SSN.

 Credit limits EIN-only cards often come with higher credit limits, as long as your business can prove it’s bringing in substantial revenue each month.
 Higher credit limits open up the possibility of misuse if not managed properly.
 You can prevent this problem by choosing a card that allows for custom spending limits.